 Integrated Planning Consultant: Dr. Nicholas Santilli, Senior Director for Learning Strategy, The Society for College and University Planning (SCUP)

-The 54-month plan commenced January 1, 2022 and concludes June 30, 2026.
+The 54-month plan commenced in spring 2022 and concludes June 30, 2026.
 Our aim is to increase enrollment among under-represented groups and meet the criteria for the top student success awards from the leading student success organizations, the Achieving the Dream Leah Meyer Austin Award, Achieving the Dream Leader College of Distinction, and the Aspen Prize for Community College Excellence.
 These prestigious awards are based on student success data related to equity, access, retention/completion, graduation rates, and post-graduate success.
 Additional information about the planning process is outlined in the MCC Integrated Planning Charter.

 The planning process followed the Appreciative Inquiry model, which is a strengths-based approach.
 Collaborative discussions with the 150 students, community members, and employees serving on five committees resulted in the following conclusions: